-This idea began to gain traction several years ago and it’s very simple.
-After the first 30 days of a new hire’s employment, schedule a meeting and ask them a very simple question.
-“What would it take for you to stay?”
+This simple idea gained traction several years ago.
+After the first 30 days of a new hire’s employment, schedule a meeting and ask them a very simple question: “What would it take for you to stay?”
 If a new employee is thinking of leaving, it’s typically about one month into their employment.
 Perfect time for the business owner or manager to make sure everything is okay.

 Fear #2.
 Losing an important customer.

-We work very hard to acquire new business and we dread the thought of losing a customer.
+We work hard to gain new business and we dread the thought of losing a customer.
 And yet it happens.
-I find that sometimes small businesses devote much more energy and resources to finding new business than retaining our existing clients.
+Sometimes small businesses devote much more energy and resources to finding new business than retaining their existing clients.
 “Churn” is one of my least favorite words.

 Strategy: Net Promoter Score (NPS).